Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Testing time integration methods

 If the asymptotic states are given as the linear function of distribution function, it is also possible to estimate the asymptotic states using $f^{n+1}$.
 By re-writing Eqs. \ref{eq:asym1}-\ref{eq:asym4}, the time evolution equation becomes

 which yields the recurrence formula

 Hereafter, we refer to this method as the implicit method.
 It is usually considered that estimating more terms with $n+1$-th step leads to a more stable calculation.
 However, in our case, this implicit method is not necessarily the most robust one unfortunately.
-This is because it does not satisfy the lepton number conservation unlike the semi-implicit method does.
+This is because it does not satisfy the lepton number conservation unlike the semi-implicit method does. {This fact can be easily confirmed by calculating that $f^{n+1}_e-\bar f^{n+1}_e + 2 f^{n+1}_x - 2 \bar f^{n+1}_x$ differs from $f^\ast_e-\bar f^\ast_e + 2 f^\ast_x - 2 \bar f^\ast_x$.}